 The Master of Education (Ed.M.) is a yearlong, intensive program for students who wish to study a particular field in education, acquire a general theoretical background for understanding past and future field experiences, or develop skills for use in professional work in education.
 A thesis or comprehensive exam is not required.
-Further detail about program-specific requirements and policies can be found on individual program Hub pages and in relevant sections of this handbook.
+Further detail about program-specific requirements and policies can be found in relevant sections of this handbook.